 ✦ Grocery Stores in Mexico Have Food Stalls!

-When visiting a Mexican grocery store you may find that there are food stands or stalls that sell everything from tacos de cabeza, (the roasted head of an animal taco) to barbecued (barbacoa) tacos.
+When visiting a store in Mexico you may find that there are food stands or stalls that sell everything from tacos de cabeza, (the roasted head of an animal taco) to barbecued (barbacoa) tacos.
 Grilled onions are also common additions, as well as different types of salsas.
 Each stand usually offers one red and one green sauce.
 They also usually offer a large bowl of halved Mexican limes for a squeeze into your taco.

 ✦ What are the differences and similarities between Mexico Grocery Stores and USA Grocery Stores?